crischutu07/OmletArcadeStreamTest/README.md

-# Omlet Arcade Stream Test (or RTMP Stream Test with `ffmpeg`)
+# RTMP Streaming using `ffmpeg`
-A stream Test that exampling rtmp stream using [Omlet Arcade](https://omlet.gg)
+A stream Test that streams using `ffmpeg` software
 # How to use
-Clone this github repos and.
+Clone this github repository and.
 Install `ffmpeg` on your favorite Operating System.
 Here we'll use Debian (Ubuntu) to install.
 ## Installation
 To install `ffmpeg`, make sure `git`was installed on your machine, also we will install `ffmpeg`: